-Wood 'improving' | AMTE CFO ponders move | Seagreen power – Daily Business
+Wood shares hit | BT up | Seagreen's first power – Daily Business

 REFRESH PAGE FOR UPDATES

-Ken Gilmartin, CEO, of energy services group Wood, said he was focused on returning the group to growth after adjusted EBITDA (continuing operations) fell 5.1% to $185m at the half-way stage.
+Ken Gilmartin, CEO, said he was focused on returning the group to growth after adjusted EBITDA (continuing operations) fell 5.1% to $185m at the half-way stage.

 There was a robust performance in Consulting offset by a decline in Projects and Operations.
 There was an improved performance in Investment Services.